 - Evict a tenant for not honoring the terms of the lease agreement.

-- Collect a security deposit from a tenant and withhold a portion for certain legally justified reasons.
+- Collect a security deposit from a tenant and withhold a portion of the security deposit for certain legally justified reasons.

 - Penalize a tenant for breaking the lease without penalty.

-- Be served proper notice from a tenant looking to terminate their periodic lease agreement.
+- Be served proper written notice from a tenant looking to terminate their periodic lease agreement.

-When it comes to responsibilities, they are as follows.
+When it comes to responsibilities under Florida laws, they are as follows.

-- Provide notice of at least 12 hours prior to entering an occupied rental unit.
+- Provide verbal or written notice at least 12 hours prior to entering an occupied rental unit.

 - Provide certain mandatory disclosures to their tenants prior to leasing out their property.

-- Treat every tenant equally and fairly as per the Fair Housing Act.
+- Treat every tenant equally and fairly as per the Fair Housing Act under Florida law.

 - Make repairs within a reasonable period of time.